-12. MONITORING, EVALUATION AND REPORTING
+13. MONITORING, EVALUATION AND REPORTING

-The Department will lead, support activities, monitor and evaluate the implementation of the NTSS through the National Tourism Stakeholders Forum (NTSF), which will also serve as the NTSS implementation mechanism.
+The Department will lead, support activities, monitor and evaluate the implementation of the NTSS through a multi-stakeholder Delivery Forum which will serve as the NTSS implementation, monitoring and reporting mechanism.
+The Forum will be constituted by all role players who will enable the sector to realise the revised NTSS's goal and objectives.
+The modalities of the Forum will be